Accessibility Tools

 Remove any rings before you come to hospital and if you are unwell or have any cuts on your hand or arm then please inform us before the day as this may require your operation to be delayed.

 A local anaesthetic will be used where you will be awake for the operation, but the area will be numb.
-In some cases, a general anaesthetic may be required, you may also be given a sedation during the local anaesthetic or an axillary block where you will be awake but the whole of your arm will be numb for 12 hours.
+In some cases, a general anaesthetic may be required, or you may also be given a sedation during the local anaesthetic or even an ‘axillary nerve block’ where you will be awake but the whole of your arm will be numb for 12 hours.

 If staying awake for your surgery, there is the option to listen to music or watch a video on the tablet screens and headphones we have in theatre.
 Alternatively, you can bring your own device to listen to music on, but you must have headphones.

-Depending on what anaesthetic you have, you may have to starve for your surgery.
-You will be advised before your admission whether you will have to starve or not.
+(You will be advised before your admission whether you will have to starve or not.)

 Almost all patients will go home on the day of surgery.
 Very occasional, social or medical conditions require an overnight stay.